 Method #2: Disable Driver Signature Enforcement and Install Digitally Unsigned Driver

-Follow the following steps to get Advanced Startup Options in Windows 10-
+Follow the following steps to get Advanced Startup Options on Windows 11/Windows 10:

 - Open the Settings Panel by pressing Win + I.